 Early Decision Notifications: December 15

 It’s that time of year!
 We anticipate that our Early Decision notifications will be delivered to students on December 15.
-We make every effort to release our decisions outside of school hours, but because of the volume and geographic diversity of our applicant pool this, unfortunately, isn’t always possible.

 Students, understandably, often have questions after receiving their admissions decisions, so we wanted to give you a brief overview of what your students might hear from us to help you better advise your early decision applicants.

 There are essentially five types of decisions your students may receive on December 15.

 Please send our congratulations on to your student, and know that our applicant pool was exceptionally competitive this year.
 Remind your students that NYU has a binding early decision agreement, and that based on this offer of admission we expect that they will accept their offer of admission by January 10, and will withdraw applications to any other universities and/or will not pursue admission to any other universities.
 Of course, if the student applied for financial aid and received a financial aid package that does not allow them to attend, they will not be held to the binding agreement.

 2. Offer of Admission to an Alternate Program of Interest

 Our Common Application member questions allow students to indicate their primary program of interest, as well as alternate programs for which they would like to be considered.
 We do not review students for any programs except those in which they have expressed interest on their Common Application.
 If a student is admitted to an alternate program of interest, they can decline their offer of acceptance, but need to do so by January 10.